1999–2000 Charlotte Hornets season: Regular season

 Eddie Jones averaged 20.1 points, 4.2 assists and 2.7 steals per game, led the Hornets with 128 three-point field goals, and was named to the All-NBA Third Team, and to the NBA All-Defensive Second Team, while Derrick Coleman averaged 16.7 points, 8.5 rebounds and 1.8 blocks per game, and Wesley provided the team with 13.6 points and 5.6 assists per game.
-In addition, Elden Campbell provided with 12.7 points, 7.6 rebounds and 1.9 blocks per game, and Anthony Mason contributed 11.6 points and 8.5 rebounds per game.
-Off the bench, second-year center Brad Miller averaged 7.7 points and 5.3 rebounds per game, while Robinson contributed 7.0 points per game, and Davis provided with 5.9 points, 3.8 assists and 1.2 steals per game.
+In addition, Elden Campbell provided with 12.7 points, 7.6 rebounds and 1.9 blocks per game, while Anthony Mason contributed 11.6 points, 8.5 rebounds and 4.5 assists per game.
+Off the bench, second-year center Brad Miller averaged 7.7 points and 5.3 rebounds per game, while Robinson contributed 7.0 points per game, Baron Davis provided with 5.9 points, 3.8 assists and 1.2 steals per game, and Brown contributed 4.4 points per game in 33 games.

 During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Jones was selected for the 2000 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his third and final All-Star appearance.
 Meanwhile, second-year guard Ricky Davis participated in the NBA Slam Dunk Contest.
 Jones also finished tied in third place in Defensive Player of the Year voting, while Mason finished tied in eighth place; Coleman finished tied in eleventh place in Most Improved Player voting, and head coach Paul Silas finished in third place in Coach of the Year voting.

-In the 2000 NBA playoffs, the Hornets faced off against the 5th-seeded Philadelphia 76ers in the Eastern Conference First Round, but were eliminated three games to one.
 The Hornets finished eleventh in the NBA in home-game attendance, with an attendance of 732,827 at the Charlotte Coliseum during the regular season; this was the first time during their history in Charlotte that the team did not finish in the top ten in home-game attendance.

+NBA playoffs

+In the Eastern Conference First Round of the 2000 NBA playoffs, the Hornets faced off against the 5th–seeded Philadelphia 76ers, a team that featured All-Star guard Allen Iverson, Tyrone Hill, and defensive shot-blocker Theo Ratliff.
+Despite both teams finishing with the same regular-season record, the Hornets had home-court advantage in the series.
+The Hornets lost Game 1 to the 76ers at home, 92–82 at the Charlotte Coliseum, but managed to win Game 2 at home in overtime, 108–98 to even the series.
+However, the Hornets lost the next two games on the road, which included a Game 4 loss to the 76ers at the First Union Center, 105–99, thus losing the series in four games.

+Aftermath

-Following the season, Jones, Mason and Davis were all traded to the Miami Heat, while Miller signed as a free agent with the Chicago Bulls, and Brown was released to free agency.
+Following the season, Jones, Mason and Ricky Davis were all traded to the Miami Heat, while Miller signed as a free agent with the Chicago Bulls, and Brown was released to free agency.
 Ellis, who was involved in a trade with the Heat, was released and then retired.